MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/reference/hypervisor-platform-funcs/WHvUnmapGpaRange.md

 Handle to the partition object

 `GuestAddress`

-GpaPageAddress – Specifies the start address of the region in the VM’s physical address space that is unmapped
+Specifies the start address of the region in the VM’s physical address space that is unmapped

 `SizeInBytes`

 Specifies the number of pages that are unmapped